frederic-perez/AmE-dictionary/dictionary.md

 __construe__ _v_
 __contemptible__ _adj_ Deserving contempt; despicable. _A display of contemptible cowardice._ :es: despreciable
 __content__
-__contention__ :seven: Heated disagreement. _Braintree and Dover are in contention for promotion from the National League._ :es: contienda
-__contention__ _A contention disputed by independent experts._
+__contention__ :eight: Heated disagreement. _Braintree and Dover are in contention for promotion from the National League._ :es: contienda _A contention disputed by independent experts._
 __contentious__ :three::shit:
 __contiguous > the contiguous U.S.__
 __contingency plan__